 UT Tyler Honors Program

-The Honors curriculum is divided into three parts: the Honors core, contact courses and the Honors project.
+The Honors curriculum is divided into three parts: the Honors core, contact courses/Honors in the Major, and the Honors project.
 Below are brief descriptions of each of the parts that comprise the Honors curriculum:

 - Honors core classes satisfy certain core requirements for the university core and are taken during a student's first and second year.
 These classes are typically team-taught and interdisciplinary in scope.

 - Contract courses involve a student working with faculty to do additional work in upper-division classes within the student's major.
 An Honors student must complete two contract courses.

 - The Honors project is the culmination of a student's experience in the Honors Program.
 It involves completing individual scholarship and submitting that work to an undergraduate research journal or to an academic conference.
 The submission of the work can include, but is not limited to, a poster presentation or paper.